Ischemic Heart Disease Is Defined As Quizlet

 Conclusion

 Ischemic heart disease remains a formidable challenge, yet the expanding arsenal of preventive and therapeutic options provides genuine hope.
 Combining proven lifestyle changes, targeted medications, cutting‑edge anti‑inflammatory agents, rehabilitative technologies, and broad‑reaching public‑health measures creates a synergistic approach that tackles the disease from multiple angles.
 Continued investment in research, equitable access to emerging therapies, and commitment to health‑promoting environments will be essential to translate scientific advances into lasting reductions in morbidity and mortality.
-Ultimately, a coordinated effort—spanning the individual, the clinic, and the society—will empower us to curb the impact of ischemic heart disease and safeguard cardiovascular health for future generations.
+When all is said and done, a coordinated effort—spanning the individual, the clinic, and the society—will empower us to curb the impact of ischemic heart disease and safeguard cardiovascular health for future generations.